keeks-mtl/go-tennis/README.md

 - There is an image of the coach, their name, a description, and a link to book a lesson with that particular coach.
 - If the user is a superuser then they have the ability to edit or delete the coach.
 - The coach page differs from the coaches page because it gives users the ability to comment on the coach and give a rating.
-- Below the coach's information the is a form for users to write a comment, give up to 5 stars and submit the form if the user is logged in (otherwise they are asked to log in or register).
+- Below the coach's information there is a form for users to write a comment, give up to 5 stars, and submit the form if the user is logged in (otherwise they are asked to log in or register).
-- Past comments are shown with the amount of stars they were give, the user who made the comment, the comment, and the date they commented.
+- Past comments are shown with the amount of stars they were given, the user who made the comment, the comment, and the date they commented.

 ### Coach Management Page

-<details><summary>Image</summary>
+<details><summary>Coach Management Image</summary>
 <p>

 ![image](readme-images/coach-management.png)